Falcosc/enable-loudness-equalisation/README.md

 # Enable Loudness Equalisation
-Automatically adds and enables loudness equalisation to any playback device
+Automatically adds and enables loudness equalisation to any playback device.

+Only works if your selected driver supports enhancements for speakers, but didn't expose this support for any other output devices.
+This script will  expose any existing support, but can not work if the driver doesn't ship any.

 | before execution | after execution |
 | --------------- | -------------- |